 The world's first nuclear-powered aircraft carrier, the 85,350-tons "USS Enterprise", was launched September 24 at Newport News, Virginia, by Mrs.

-The world's first nuclear-powered aircraft carrier, the 85,350-tons "USS Enterprise", was launched September 24 at Newport News, Virginia, by Mrs. Franke wife of the United States Secretary of the Navy.
+Background: The world's first nuclear-powered aircraft carrier, the 85,350-tons "USS Enterprise", was launched September 24 at Newport News, Virginia, by Mrs. Franke wife of the United States Secretary of the Navy.

 Due to her size - 1,101 feet long - the "Enterprise" was launched by flooding the specially build dock.
 Water pouring in freed the carrier's keel blocks one by one, causing letters in name on bow to be illuminated simultaneously.
 As the final "E" lit up, Mrs. Franke smashed a giant sized bottle of champagne against the prow, and the world's largest ship was afloat and christened.